-- 1. be admitted to the Teacher Education Program for at least one full semester prior to the semester of Professional Student Teaching. - 2. have completed EDU 299. - 3. have passed the Writing Proficiency Exam (or received credit for ENG 299). - 4. not have any grades of (I) incomplete. - 5. complete any outstanding coursework and have grade(s) on file in the Registrar's Office before the Professional Semester begins.
+- 1. be admitted to the Teacher Education Program for at least one full semester prior to the semester of Professional Student Teaching. - 2. have completed EDU 299. - 3. passed MC's writing proficiency test/or ENG 099. - 4. not have any grades of (I) incomplete. - 5. complete any outstanding coursework and have grade(s) on file in the Registrar's Office before the Professional Semester begins.
 In keeping with university policy, the last 33 hours of the program must be completed at Mississippi College. - 6. have at least a 2.75 GPA in the area(s) of expected certification as well as a cumulative GPA of 2.75 - 7. have completed (with a minimum grade of C) all Professional Education and subject matter courses except EDU 421, 422, 423, and 424 (elementary candidates only). - 8. have completed (with a minimum grade of C) all Professional Education and subject matter courses except EDU 431,432,433, and 434 (secondary education candidates only). - 9. have completed (with a minimum grade of C) all Professional Education and subject matter courses except EDU 471, 472, 473, and 474 (specialized subject-area education candidates only).